 Carey Nieuwhof explains that we need to actually schedule time for our priorities.

-No one is asking you if you spent time with your family, focus on your sermon notes, refueled your soul, or spent time vision casting.
+No one is asking you if you spent time with your family, focused on your sermon notes, refueled your soul, or spent time vision casting.

 Thus, you need to actually schedule time to do your best work…when you are at your best.